James Drummond Burns: Biography

 He was a noted poet and writer.
 Notable works include ‘The Vision of Prophecy, and other Poems,’ (1854), ‘The Heavenly Jerusalem, or Glimpses within the Gates,’ (1856), and ‘The Climax, or on Condemnation and no Separation, a sermon, with an Illustration by another Hand,’ (1865).
 Besides these he contributed the article ‘Hymns’ to the eighth edition of the Encyclopædia Britannica and a series of papers on the cities of the Bible to the ‘Family Treasury,’ edited by Reverend A. Cameron.
 His ‘Remains’ consist of hymns and miscellaneous verse, thirty-nine translations from German hymns, versions of six psalms, selections from an unpublished poem called ‘The Evening Hymn,’ 13 sermons, and two prose fragments.

 His ministry in Hampstead was successful, and a new church was built.
 In 1863 a manse was added.
 Burns was a man of catholic spirit; he admitted, as a member of his church, one who frankly said he ‘was not a strict presbyterian,’ and who professed simply to be a Christian.
 His preaching was practical and emotional, rather than dogmatic; its effect was much assisted by a voice which is said to have resembled that of Maurice.
 His personal influence was stronger than his pulpit work.
 In the man there was a vein of kindly humour, which never lighted up his preaching.

 Burns was also one of the examining board of the English Presbyterian Theological College.
 In church courts he took little part; but going in 1863 to the English presbyterian synod at Manchester, and thence on a deputation to the Free church assembly in Edinburgh, he contracted a severe cold.
 In January 1864 he went to Menton.
 In May he resorted to Switzerland but returned to Menton in October, and there died on 27 November 1864.
+His body was returned to England and he was buried in the dissenters section of the west side of Highgate Cemetery on 10th December 1864.